 Townhouses.
-Garrett Way and Gateway Court townhouses have two bedrooms and one and one-half baths.
+Garrett Way and Gateway Court townhouses have two bedrooms and onehalf baths.
 They are designed for families with one or two children of the same sex.
 The University provides water, sewer, and trash removal.
 Students are responsible for arranging utilities.